-- A new master level training course for national, system-wide patient safety investigations was established, tested, and evaluated. - The participants represent independent national investigators who works for learning purposes only to improve patient safety in Norway. - The course was developed based on input from the national investigatory body to ensure relevance. - The study evaluated the first round of running the new investigation course and the sample size is therefore somewhat small. - 61 Word count: 3770
+- ⇒ The participants represent independent national investigators who work for learning purposes only, to improve patient safety in Norway. - ⇒ The course was developed based on input from the national investigatory body to ensure relevance. - ⇒ The study evaluated the first round of running the new investigation course where 13 out of 19 students participated.
+A higher number of participants could have provided additional information and perspectives.